CrowdStrike/falcon-boshrelease/docs/README.md

 ## Troubleshooting

-If you encounter any issues during the deployment process, the following logs will be generated under the directory `/var/vcap/sys/log/falcon-linux-sensor/` on the VMs:
+If you encounter any issues during the deployment process, the following logs will be generated on the VMs:

 - **`pre-start.stdout.log`**: This log file captures the standard output of the pre-start script.
 - **`pre-start.stderr.log`**: This log file captures the standard error output of the pre-start script.
 - **`falcon-installer.log`**: This log file contains detailed information about the Falcon sensor installation process.
 It includes messages about the progress of the installation, any errors encountered, and other relevant details.

+These logs can be found under `/var/vcap/sys/log/falcon-linux-sensor/` for Linux VMs and `C:\var\vcap\sys\log\falcon-windows-sensor` for Windows VMs.
 Review these logs for failures as to why the installation and deployment failed.
 When contacting CrowdStrike support, these logs should be provided.